MBausson/Onlive/README.md

 ### Client

 You will need `.NET 9.0` in order to build this application.
-In the `Online` project directory, run this command: `dotnet build --configuration Release`.
+In the `Onlive` project directory, run this command: `dotnet build --configuration Release`.
 The build output should be in `bin\Release\net9.0`.
 In that directory, run this command: `.\Onlive.exe <IP> <PORT>` (IP & Port refer to the server, default values are `127.0.0.1` & `8001`)

 ## How to play